 * The % Daily Value (DV) tells you how much a nutrient in a serving of food contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.

-Fat Free Ricotta Cheese (whey (adds A Trivial Amount Of Fat), Skim Milk, Vinegar, Xanthan Gum, Locust Bean Gum, Guar Gum, (stabilizers)), Butternut Squash, Pasta (durum Semolina Wheat Flour, Niacin, Ferrous Sulfate, Thiamin Mononitrate, Riboflavin And Folic Acid), Onion, Olive Oil, Parmesan Cheese (milk, Cultures, Salt, Enzymes), Ground Nutmeg.
+Fat Free Ricotta Cheese (whey (adds A Trivial Amount Of Fat), Skim Milk, Vinegar, Xanthan Gum, Locust Bean Gum, Guar Gum, (stabilizers)), Butternut Squash, Cavatappi (semolina (wheat), Durum Flour (wheat), Niacin, Ferrous Sulfate (iron), Thiamin Mononitrate, Riboflavin, Folic Acid), Onion, Olive Oil, Parmesan Cheese ((pasteurized Part-skim Cow's Milk, Cheese Cultures, Salt, Enzymes), Cellulose Powder Added To Prevent Caking, Potassium Sorbate To Protect Flavor), Ground Nutmeg, Salt, Black Pepper.